-Sec.
+- Sec.
 2. (a) The permittee shall establish financial responsibility for closure of all the permitted acreage for the solid waste land disposal facility before waste placement, except as provided in subsection (b).
-The permittee shall choose from the following options:

-(1) The trust fund option, including the following:

-- (A) The permittee may satisfy the requirements of this section by doing as follows: - (i) Establish a trust agreement on forms approved by the commissioner. - (ii) Submit an original signed copy of the trust agreement to the commissioner. - (B) All trust agreements must contain the following:

-(i) Identification of solid waste land disposal facilities and corresponding closure cost estimates covered by the trust agreement.

-(ii) The establishment of a trust fund in the amount determined by subsection (b) and guarantee payments from that fund either:

-(AA) reimbursing the permittee for commissioner-approved closure work done; or

-(BB) making payments to the commissioner for accomplishing required closure work.

-(iii) The requirement for annual valuations of the trust to be submitted to the commissioner.

-(iv) The requirement for successor trustees to notify the commissioner, in writing, of their appointment at least ten (10) days before the appointment becoming effective.

-(v) The requirement for the trustee to notify the commissioner, in writing, of the failure of the permittee to make a required payment into the fund.

-(vi) A provision that the trust is irrevocable unless terminated, in writing, with the approval of the:

-- (AA) permittee;

-- (BB) trustee; and

-- (CC) commissioner.

-- (vii) A certification that the signatory of the trust agreement for the permittee was duly authorized to bind the

-permittee.

-(viii) A notarization of all signatures by a notary public commissioned to be a notary public in the state where notarization occurs at the time of notarization.

-(ix) The requirement that the trustee is:

-(AA) authorized to act as a trustee; and

-(BB) an entity whose operations are regulated and examined by a federal agency or state agency. (x) The requirement for:

-(AA) initial payment into the fund be made within thirty (30) days of the commissioner's approval of the trust agreement; and

-(BB) any subsequent payments be made annually not later than June 15.

-(2) The surety bond option, including the following:

-(A) The permittee may satisfy the requirements of this section by doing as follows:

-(i) Establish a surety bond on
+The permittee shall choose from the following options: - (1) The trust fund option, including the following: - (A) The permittee may satisfy the requirements of this section by doing as follows: - (i) Establish a trust agreement on: - (AA) forms provided by the commissioner; or - (BB) other forms approved by the commissioner. - (ii) Submit an original signed copy and a duplicate copy of the trust agreement to the commissioner. - (B) All trust agreements must contain the following: - (i) Identification of solid waste land disposal facilities and corresponding closure cost estimates covered by the trust agreement. - (ii) The establishment of a trust fund in the amount determined by subsection (b) and guarantee payments from that fund either: - (AA) reimbursing the permittee for commissioner-approved closure work done; or - (BB) making payments to the commissioner for accomplishing required closure work. - (iii) The requirement of annual evaluations of the trust to be submitted to the commissioner. - (iv) The requirement of successor trustees to notify the commissioner, in writing, of their appointment at least ten (10) days before the appointment becoming effective. - (v) The requirement of the trustee to notify the commissioner, in writing, of the failure of the permittee to make a required payment into the fund. - (vi) The establishment that the trust is irrevocable unless terminated, in writing, with the approval of the: - (AA) permittee: - (BB) trustee; and - (CC) commissioner. - (vii) A certification that the signatory of the trust agreement for the permittee was duly authorized to bind the permittee. - (viii) A notarization of all signatures by a notary public commissioned to be a notary public in the state of Indiana at the time of notarization. - (ix) The establishment that the trustee is: - (AA) authorized to act as a trustee; and - (BB) an entity whose operations are regulated and examined by a federal and state of Indiana agency. - (x) The requirement of: - (AA) initial payment into the fund be made within thirty (30) days of the commissioner's approval of the trust agreement; and - (BB) any subsequent payments be made annually not later than June 15. - (2) The surety bond option, including the following: - (A) The permittee may satisfy the requirements of this section by doing as follows: - (i) Establish a surety bond on: - (AA) forms provided by the commissioner; or

-forms approved by the commissioner.

-(ii) Submit an original signed copy of the surety bond to the commissioner.

-(B) Choose from one (1) of the following types of surety bonds:

-(i) A financial guarantee surety bond.

-(ii) A performance surety bond.

-(C) All surety bonds must contain the following:

-(i) The establishment of penal sums in the amount determined by subsection (b).

-(ii) If a performance surety bond is established, provision that the surety company shall do either of the following:

-(AA) Perform the permittee's closure obligations upon notice from the commissioner that the permittee has failed to do so.

-(BB) Comply with the requirements in item (v).

-(iii) Provision that the surety company may not cancel the bond without first sending notice of cancellation by certified mail to the permittee and the commissioner at least one hundred twenty (120) days before the effective date of the cancellation.

-(iv) Provision that the permittee may not terminate the bond without prior written authorization by the commissioner.
+- (BB) other forms approved by the commissioner. - (ii) Submit an original signed copy and a duplicate of the surety bond to the commissioner. - (B) Choose from one (1) of the following types of surety bonds: - (i) A financial guarantee surety bond. - (ii) A performance surety bond. - (C) All surety bonds must contain the following: - (i) The establishment of penal sums in the amount determined by subsection (b). - (ii) Provision that the surety: - (AA) will be liable to fulfill the permittee's closure obligations upon notice from the commissioner that the permittee has failed to do so; and - (BB) may not cancel the bond without first sending notice of cancellation by certified mail to the permittee and the commissioner at least one hundred twenty (120) days before the effective date of the cancellation. - (iii) Provision that the permittee may not terminate the bond without prior written authorization by the commissioner. - (D) The permittee shall establish a standby trust fund to be utilized in the event the: - (i) permittee fails to fulfill closure obligations; and - (ii) bond guarantee is exercised.

-(v) Provision that, upon written notice from the commissioner that the permittee has failed to fulfill the closure obligations for the facility, the surety company shall do either of the following:

-(AA) Deposit the amount that provides for closure into a standby trust fund, as directed by the commissioner.

-(BB) If the financial assurance amount is less than twenty thousand dollars (\$20,000) and a standby trust fund is not established, submitall payments directly to the department for the purpose of accomplishing required closure work.

-(vi) Provision that the permittee shall establish a standby trust fund in accordance with clause (D) if the permittee's total financial assurance obligations for all facilities using the surety bond or letter-of-credit to establish financial assurance are twenty thousand dollars (\$20,000) or more.

-(D) If the financial assurance amount determined under this rule is twenty thousand dollars (\$20,000) or more, the permittee shall establish a standby trust fund in accordance with the requirements of subdivision (1) to be utilized in the event the:

-(i) permittee fails to fulfill closure obligations; and

-(ii) bond guarantee is exercised.